amyquinton/amyquinton.github.io/_posts/2019-10-28-srilanka-traveltap.md

 ### Sigiriya

-There are at least two re-fill stations here, one in the Village and one inside the main entrance to Lion Rock.
+There are at least two free purified water re-fill stations here installed by [Pina Organization][17], one in the Village (on [Sigiriya Rd outside Central College][16]) and one inside the main entrance to Lion Rock.
 ![]({{"/images/water/sigi6.png"|absolute_url}})

 ![]({{"/images/water/sigi5.png"|absolute_url}})

 >#### *How we discovered this*
 >We first stumbled across a water station outside the school in Sigirya Village.
 We took our bottles and refilled them before visiting Lion Rock.
-We could have saved ourselves the extra walk however because on arrival to Lion Rock we discovered there was another refill station inside the main tourist entrance!
+We could have saved ourselves the extra walk however because on arrival to Lion Rock we discovered there was another refill station inside the main tourist (western) entrance!
 Hopefully it is only a matter of time before these are more widely publicised.

 ### Anuradhapura